Kinderwunsch mit PMO-Syndrom: Schwanger werden trotz PMOS (früher PCOS)

 FAQ:

-The time to pregnancy can vary because the menstrual cycle in PCOS is often irregular, making it harder to determine the fertile window.
+The time to pregnancy can vary because the menstrual cycle in PMOS is often irregular, making it harder to determine the fertile window.
 However, with appropriate treatment (e.g., hormonal stimulation combined with cycle monitoring), many women can become pregnant within 12 months, but it depends on individual factors.

 References